GenesysCloudBlueprints/update-gc-presence-on-communicate-call-activity-blueprint/blueprint/index-draft.md

 ---
-title: "Update the presence of a Genesys Cloud user based upon the answer of a Communicate call"
+title: "Update the presence of a Genesys Cloud user based on the answer of a Communicate call"
 author: yuri.yeti
 indextype: blueprint
 icon: blueprint